GStreamer/gstreamer/markdown/contribute/index.md

 the issue, but usually just means that it's fallen through the cracks or people have been busy with other things.

+Most GStreamer developers have a review workflow that's driven by e-mail or GitLab notifications, so posting a follow-up comment is the best way to draw attention to an issue or merge request.

 ### Updating Your Merge Request and Addressing Review Comments

 When someone reviews your changes, they may leave review comments for